 We understand that the police are only presenting their version of what happened.
 You may have been charged with driving under the influence of drugs before all the facts were on the table.

 If you are charged with driving under the influence of drugs, one of your first moves should be to call a Las Vegas DUI lawyer who can take the steps needed to protect your legal rights.
 Whether you are a Las Vegas resident or you are in town for a visit or a special occasion, Nevada DUI laws are strict and carry harsh penalties for those who are convicted.
 You could lose your driver’s license or even your freedom after a drugged driving conviction.
-Contact the dedicated criminal defense lawyers of Adras & Altig, Attorneys at Law to discuss your drug DUI arrest with our understanding drugged driving defense lawyers.
+Contact the dedicated criminal defense lawyers of Adras & Altig, Attorneys at Law to discuss your drug DUI arrest with our understanding drug driving defense lawyers.

 Driving While High NRS 484C.110